NamanAgrawalCode/Jarvis-AI-Personal-Assistant/README.md

 # fetures

+He will talk to you.

+He will listen you.

-1. We can open wikipedia, google, gmail, youtube, github, etc.
+We can open wikipedia, google, gmail, youtube, github, instuctables, free code camp, reddit, instagram.

-2. It can send emails.
+He can send emails.
 You do need to tell it your email first, though.

-3. It can search the web.
+He can search the web.

-4. It will wish you.
+He will wish you.

-5. It can tell you the time.
+He can tell you the time.

+Google searches.

+He can now search Wikipedia- just say, for eg., Bill Gates Wikipedia Search.

+He will keep functioning in a loop.

-# Soon to come
+# Soon to come (like, in 3, or 4 days)

-6. A game.
+A mini game.

-7. The ability to chat.
+The ability to chat.

-8. Tell you the date.
+Tell you the date.

-9. Better Wolframalpha search.
+Better Wolframalpha search.

-10. Google searches
+Easter Eggs.

-a lot of bugs are to be fixed
+bugs will be fixed

-Sorry, I wasn't able to do a lot in three day.